-ies, NFIA and NFIB appear to be particularly important for CGN maturation.
-The cell adhesion molecules N cadherin and ephrin B1 were previously identified as key mediators of NFI regulation (Wang et al., 2007).
-These proteins control multiple stages of CGN development, including axon extension, migration, and dendritogenesis, reflecting their expression throughout the postmitotic differentiation of these cells.
+Recent studies have shown that NFI proteins have a central role in directing the intrinsic differentiation of CGNs in vivo (Wang et al. 2007; Wang et al. 2004).
+Based on the analysis of gene knockout mice here and in earlier studies, NFIA and NFIB appear to be particularly important for CGN maturation.
+The cell adhesion molecules N cadherin and ephrin B1 were previously identified as key mediators of NFI regulation (Wang et al. 2007).
+These proteins control multiple stages of CGN development, including axon extension, migration and dendritogenesis, reflecting their expression throughout the postmitotic differentiation of these cells.
 The present findings expand the repertoire of downstream NFI genes in maturing postmitotic CGNs to include Tag-1 and Wnt7a.
 As for N cadherin and ephrin B1, the Tag-1 and Wnt7a genes are bound by NFI in vivo indicating that they are direct targets of this transcription factor family.
-Moreover, regulation of Wnt7a and synapsin I by NFI proteins directly implicates this transcription factor family in glomerular synaptogenesis and synaptic function.
+Further, regulation of Wnt7a and synapsin I by NFI proteins directly implicates this transcription factor family in glomerular synaptogenesis and synaptic function.

 In contrast to N cadherin and ephrin B1, Tag-1 and Wnt7a have more selective actions during specific phases of CGN development.
-Tag-1 is preferentially expressed during the early postmitotic period when immature CGNs are present in the PMZ (Pickford et al., 1989).
-This cell adhesion molecule was recently implicated in regulating the alignment of newly forming parallel fibers in the developing chick cerebellum (Baeriswyl and Stoeckli, 2008).
+Tag-1 is preferentially expressed during the early postmitotic period when immature CGNs are present in the PMZ (Pickford et al. 1989).
+This cell adhesion molecule was recently implicated in regulating the alignment of newly forming parallel fibers in the developing chick cerebellum (Baeriswyl and Stoeckli 2008).
 Tag-1 may therefore be an important downstream effector of the Nfi family in regulating parallel fiber fasciculation and orientation in the developing cerebellum.
-Although a similar phenotype was not reported for the cerebellum of Tag-1-null mice, this may reflect compensatory mechanisms arising during earlier development (Fukamauchi et al., 2001).
-Nfiadeficient mice also exhibit disrupted orientation of newly extending parallel fibers (Wang et al., 2007).
-This reflects at least in part altered N cadherin and ephrin B1 function (Wang et al., 2007) as opposed to Tag-1, which is unaltered in these mice.
-Axon extension is disrupted in Nfib-null mice (Wang et al., 2007), and the latter do not survive postnatally (Steele Perkins et al., 2005).
+Although a similar phenotype was not reported for the cerebellum of Tag-1-null mice, this may reflect compensatory mechanisms arising during earlier development (Fukamauchi et al. 2001).
+Nfia-deficient mice also exhibit disrupted orientation of newly extending parallel fibers (Wang et al. 2007).
+This reflects at least in part altered N cadherin and ephrin B1 function (Wang et al. 2007) as opposed to Tag-1, which is unaltered in these mice.
+Axon extension is disrupted in Nfib-null mice (Wang et al. 2007), and the latter do not survive postnatally (Steele Perkins et al. 2005).
 Both features make the assessment of CGN axon alignment in Nfib-null mice technically unfeasible.

-Wnt7a is transiently up-regulated in mouse CGNs within the IGL as they undergo synaptogenesis during the third postnatal week (Lucas and Salinas, 1997) and is required for synapsin I expression and formation of synaptic rossettes within the IGL (Hall et al., 2000).
+Wnt7a is transiently up-regulated in mouse CGNs within the IGL as they undergo synaptogenesis during the 3rd postnatal week (Lucas and Salinas 1997) and is required for synapsin I expression and formation of synaptic rossettes within the IGL (Hall et al. 2000).
 Reduced expression of synapsin I in CGNs from P17 Nfia-deficient mice is consistent with a mediator role for Wnt7a in Nfi regulation of synapsin I appearance in glomeruli within the IGL.
-Thus, formation of both CGN dendrites (Wang et al., 2007) and mossy fiber-CGN synaptic proteins appear to be regulated by NFI factors.
+Thus, formation of both CGN dendrites (Wang et al. 2007) and mossy fiber-CGN synaptic proteins appear to be regulated by NFI factors.